-Meet the Frontline AIDS Senior Management Team!
+Meet the Frontline AIDS Senior Management Team and Heads.

 Divya’s vast knowledge and experience includes programme development, implementation and business development, with considerable sector expertise in HIV, sexual reproductive health and rights, gender, TB, family planning and safe motherhood.
 She is passionate about tackling the root causes and issues that marginalise people most affected by HIV from leading happy, healthy and positive lives with the same rights as other citizens.

 Divya has a Master of Philosophy (MPhil) obtained from the Institute of Development Studies (IDS) and has trained as a counsellor.
-When she’s not working, she likes nothing better than spending time with her friends and family, dancing and walking her dog on the beach.
+When she’s not working, she likes nothing better than spending time with her friends and family, dancing, and walking her dog on the beach.

 - Joannah Davis, Funding and Partnerships